plabayo/rama/docs/book/src/http/http_clients.md

 `attempt_timeout` including DNS and TLS.
 Increase it for slower networks.
 There is no overall deadline unless `timeout` is set.
 Failed alternatives back off;
 selection can fall back to the origin with the same TLS policy.
 Explicit version requirements remain binding.
-Re-advertising an endpoint does not reset backoff.
+A completed response resets backoff; reconnecting or re-advertising does not.
+Request-specific TLS trust cannot change shared discovery.

 Custom connectors use these contracts: